 Generally, you must be at least 21 or 25 to rent a car, and for some expensive models, 30 years old.
 Some companies also have maximum age limits.

 This sub compact parked on a street in Paris, France rented for €5 per day in 2008, with 100 km included.
 A km is a kilometer, about 6/10 of a mile.
-The rate is quite a bit higher as of 2013.
-Sixti also rents in 8 other countries.
+The rate is quite a bit higher as of 2015 Sixti also rents in other European countries.

 Renting an auto always involves insurance.
 The collision damage waiver, CDW, is as high or higher in Europe as it is in the USA.
 For a small car this can double the rental charges.
 When using major credit cards, this cost is usually paid by the credit card company.
 However, the collision cost may be covered for only a limited time, say two weeks, and may not cover any vehicle except a standard sedan.
 Also, some rental agencies in Europe may want to sell you the insurance so bad that they won't accept your refusal to sign off for CDW.